Towards solving the mass-composition problem in ultra high energy cosmic rays: Introduction

 The basic effect to distinguish a nucleus from a proton with the help of muons is related to the different energy per nucleon, $E/A$, at fixed total energy $E$.
 A low energy nucleon produces low energy charged pions which decay to muons before the parent pion undergoes new collisions with air-nucleus.

-Produced in EAS, muons propagate rectilinearly with velocity $v \approx c$.
-As a result they can provide directional and time information, which can further reduce uncertainties in the fluorescent method.
-There are two well known muon quantities relevant for measuring mass composition: The total number of muons in a shower $N_{\mu}$ and the so-called Muon Production Depth (MPD) $X_{\max}^{\mu}$, which gives the atmospheric depth where the production rate of muons reaches its maximum \cite{MPR-GG2011,MPR-RC2013,mu-prod-rate}.
+Produced in the EAS, muons propagate rectilinearly with velocity $v \approx c$.
+As a result they can provide directional and timing informations, which can further reduce uncertainties in the fluorescent method.
+There are two well known muon quantities relevant for measuring mass composition: The total number of muons in the shower $N_{\mu}$ and the so-called Muon Production Depth (MPD) $X_{\max}^{\mu}$, which gives the atmospheric depth where the production rate of muons reaches its maximum \cite{MPR-GG2011,MPR-RC2013,mu-prod-rate}.

 The total number of muons $N_{\mu}$, called also the muon size of the shower, is especially important to determine mass composition at energies below the UHECR regime $<10^{17}$ eV, where the fluorescent emission is too faint to be detected.
 At these energies, $N_\mu$ gives the only way to determine the mass composition.
 The analysis of the muon component in the KASCADE-Grande experiment \cite{KGknee} allowed recently to find the Iron knee in the Galactic cosmic ray spectrum at energy $E \sim 1\times 10^{17}$~eV as predicted by the rigidity relation \cite{Book}.